‘Bale’s won more Champions Leagues than Man Utd and is still hungry’ – Crouch salutes Spurs switch | Goal.com

 “I’m delighted he is now back at Tottenham.”

-Bale hit 55 goals for Spurs during his previous spell in north London, while 105 were recorded while collecting 13 trophies across seven years with Madrid.
+Bale hit 55 goals for Spurs during his previous spell in north London, while 105 were recorded while collecting 13 trophies across seven years with Madrid - including two La Liga titles and four Champions League crowns.